semrush/intergalactic/website/docs/data-display/line-chart/line-chart.md

 ![one-dot-popover](static/popover-1.png)

 When hovering over the chart area without values, a tooltip with information shall also be displayed.
 In this case, the value is `n/a`.
-And the dot is grey, `$stone-light`.
+And the dot is colorgray, `$stone-light`.

 ![partially-info-popover](static/partially.png)